Progressive rock: Progressive metal

 Progressive rock and heavy metal have similar timelines.
 Both emerged from late-1960s psychedelia to achieve great early-1970s success despite a lack of radio airplay and support from critics, then faded in the mid-to-late 1970s and experienced revivals in the early 1980s.
 Each genre experienced a fragmentation of styles at this time, and many metal bands from the new wave of British heavy metal – most notably Iron Maiden – onwards displayed progressive rock influences.
 Progressive metal reached a point of maturity with Queensrÿche's 1988 concept album Operation: Mindcrime, Voivod's 1989 Nothingface, which featured abstract lyrics and a King Crimson-like texture, and Dream Theater's 1992 Images and Words.

 Progressive rock elements appear in other metal subgenres.
-Black metal is conceptual by definition, due to its prominent theme of questioning the values of Christianity.
-Its guttural vocals are sometimes used by bands who can be classified as progressive, such as Mastodon, Mudvayne and Opeth.
+Death metal's guttural vocals are sometimes used by bands who can be classified as progressive, such as Mastodon, Mudvayne and Opeth.
 Symphonic metal is an extension of the tendency towards orchestral passages in early progressive rock.
 Progressive rock has also served as a key inspiration for genres such as post-rock, post-metal and avant-garde metal, math rock, power metal and neo-classical metal.

 New prog

 New prog describes the wave of progressive rock bands in the 2000s who revived the genre.
-According to Entertainment Weekly's Evan Serpick: "Along with recent success stories like System of a Down and up-and-comers like the Dillinger Escape Plan, Lightning Bolt, Coheed and Cambria, and the Mars Volta create incredibly complex and inventive music that sounds like a heavier, more aggressive version of '70s behemoths such as Led Zeppelin and King Crimson."
+According to Entertainment Weekly's Evan Serpick, "success stories like System of a Down and up-and-comers like the Dillinger Escape Plan, Lightning Bolt, Coheed and Cambria, and the Mars Volta create incredibly complex and inventive music that sounds like a heavier, more aggressive version of '70s behemoths such as Led Zeppelin and King Crimson."

+Wider influence

+The turn of the millennium also saw the rise of a number of bands to mainstream success who, whilst not explicitly identifying as progressive rock, have incorporated influences from it and embraced an experimentalism and complexity in their music which has been regarded as being in keeping with the genre's traditions.
+Radiohead have been embraced by some progressive rock fans and musicians, with Rush's Geddy Lee declaring OK Computer as one of his favourite albums and arguing that they carried on the torch from bands like Yes and Genesis.
+Radiohead's drummer Philip Selway has cited King Crimson and Pink Floyd as influences, and the band's eclectic and experimental style has drawn on a range of sources, including jazz, electronic music, art rock, krautrock, post-rock and the work of Captain Beefheart.

+Tool and King Crimson have acknowledged each other as influences and toured together.
+Other bands embracing progressive influences include Muse and Mansun, whose second album Six has been listed as a favourite British rock album of Porcupine Tree's Steven Wilson, who has collaborated and toured with former Mansun frontman Paul Draper.
+Ween's 1997 album The Mollusk has also been noted for its progressive rock influences, complete with Storm Thorgerson-designed cover art.